 Our therapy dog program is led by our two Labradors, Connor and Zipper along with our newest addition Bentley, a Cavalier King Charles Spaniel.
 Both Connor and Zipper are registered as Pet Partners with The Delta Society.
 Bentley is in training.
 Maureen Kidd, Therapy Dog Program Coordinator, has worked with this program since its inception, and The Glen is proud to have her now as a full-time member of our family.
 Her leadership and dedication ensures that this wonderful asset to our Community Outreach Program will continue to thrive.

-The Glen-Zadeck Canine Program provides therapy to those who live in our community and over the years has expanded beyond our campuses.
+Paws With Purpose, formerly known as The Glen-Zadeck Canine Program, provides therapy to those who live in our community and over the years has expanded beyond our campuses.
 The therapy dog program serves Shriners Hospital, Grace Home, the pediatric floor of LSU Health Sciences Center, Sutton Children's Medical Center, Holy Angels, Arthur Circle Elementary School's R.E.A.D.
 Program, Eighty-First Street Early Childhood Education Center and Gingerbread House Bossier/Shreveport Children's Advocacy Center.

 For More Information | Maureen Kidd | 318.798.3500